isaacs/treeverse/README.md

 // otherwise returns the result of leave, or visit if no leave function
 // provided.
 depth({
+  // the root node where we start the traversal
+  tree: rootNode,

   visit (node) {
     // optional
     // called upon descent into the node.